-Trade turbulence shows market vulnerability as stocks get pricier
+Wall Street Weekahead: Trade turbulence shows market vulnerability as stocks get pricier

 After the S&P 500 hit record highs last week, U.S. President Donald Trump spooked stocks by threatening over the weekend to raise tariffs on Chinese imports.
 This ratcheted up tensions in the long-running trade dispute between the world’s two largest economies.
 Investors who had been optimistic about a U.S.-China deal now worried that such a deal may not happen anytime soon.

-On Friday, the United States hiked levies on $200 billion worth of Chinese goods, as U.S. President Donald Trump signaled that talks could drag on beyond this week.
-But even as Beijing threatened retaliation, negotiators agreed to stay at the table in Washington.
+The S&P fell early on Friday but finished slightly higher after remarks from Trump and other officials fed hopes that Washington and Beijing would avoid the worst-case scenario of a complete breakdown in negotiations.

-As of Thursday’s close, the S&P 500 was about 2.6% below its all-time high close, which in turn reduced the forward P/E multiple on the S&P 500 to about 16.7 times, still well above the historic average of 15.1 times.
-On Friday, the S&P 500 fell modestly in early trading.
+As of Friday’s close, the S&P 500 was about 2.2% below its all-time high close, which in turn reduced the forward P/E multiple on the S&P 500 to nearly 16.8 times, still well above the historic average of 15.1 times.
+On Friday, the S&P 500 rose 0.4%.

 “The margin of error is thin based on the reaction we have seen to some of the rhetoric from the U.S.-China trade agreement,” said Michael Arone, chief investment strategist for State Street Global Advisors.